remmmi/WooCommerce-Cart-REST-API/readme.txt

 == Description ==

-[CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) provides developers with a flexiable REST API, designed to save hours of development so you can spend time building modern and scalable store away from WordPress.
+[CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) provides developers with a flexible REST API, designed to save hours of development so you can spend time building modern and scalable stores away from WordPress.
 Unlock your WooCommerce store, TODAY.

-Using CoCart makes building headless stores in modern frameworks like Astro, React, Vue, or Next.js easy and making complex customizations a breeze.
+Using CoCart makes building headless stores in modern frameworks like Astro, React, Vue, or Next.js easy and makes complex customizations a breeze.

 [Want to try it out?](https://cocartapi.com/try-free-demo/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink)

 #### Why WooCommerce?

-CoCart choose to support WooCommerce because it provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it’s core.
-But it was missing a key component to decouple WooCommerce via the REST API efficiently.
+CoCart chose to support WooCommerce because it provides a **flexible and efficient** way to build cutting-edge stores with WordPress at its core.
+However, it was missing a key component to decouple WooCommerce via the REST API efficiently.
 That’s where CoCart comes in.

-#### Finally a REST API that’s Easy and Powerful
+#### Finally, a REST API that’s Easy and Powerful

 Struggling with performance?
 Finding it hard to decouple WooCommerce from WordPress without hitting roadblocks?
 CoCart is here to eliminate the hassle of creating your own REST API endpoints for WooCommerce and provides all the essential features for a powerful, headless eCommerce experience making it easy to decouple from WordPress.

 * **Source of Truth** - CoCart utilizes WooCommerce’s Data Stores API and mirrors most WooCommerce hooks, ensuring broad compatibility with numerous extensions right from the start.
 * **No Cookie Required** - Our session handler generates a unique key for each user session in the WordPress database, storing session-related metadata on the client side without imposing a heavy load.
 * **Easy Authentication** - No Admin API Keys required.
-Customers can login with their account either with Email+Password, Username+Password, Phone Number+Password.
+Customers can log in with their account either with Email+Password, Username+Password, or Phone Number+Password.
 * **Domain Dominance** - Addressing CORS issues in decoupled setups, CoCart grants you control over the origin.
 * **Efficient Product Search** - Search products by Name, ID, or SKU; filter and retrieve necessary product data without authentication, ensuring no private data is exposed.
 * **Real-Time Cart Validation** - Our system minimizes the need for multiple requests to verify item and coupon validity in your cart.
 It efficiently checks stock, calculates totals and fees, ensuring real-time accuracy so your responses are consistently up-to-date.